yuhaoxu99/yuhaoxu99.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
-I am a final-year master student at Tongji University with a research focus on Time-Series Analysis, Graph Neural Networks, Foundation Models, and Large-Language Models.
+I am a visiting scholar at Emory University with a research focus on Time-Series Analysis, Graph Neural Networks, Foundation Models, and Large-Language Models.
 I am currently seeking a CS Ph.D. position for the Spring/Fall 2025 intake and hope to successfully apply for it.

 ## Research Experience
-1. **Emory University**, Research Assistant, Jun.
+1. **Emory University**, Visiting Scholar, Jun.
 2024 - Present
    **Advisor:** Dr. [Carl Yang](https://www.cs.emory.edu/~jyang71/)
    **Research Topic:** Clinical Time-Series Foundation Model